Zenika/CAO-App-archi-Tutorial-course/README.md

 # Application Architecture Tutorial course

-This repository is setup to receive your code and schemas for the 4 days training on application architecture
+This repository is setup to receive your code, schemas and deliverables for the 7 days training on application architecture

 ## Tools you need